 2. I stopped wearing pajamas when I realized they made me miserable

 Having the OPTION of doing it was all I needed to feel free.
 And yes, I do work from home.
-But I became disciplined enough to treat it with the commitment it requires.
+But I became disciplined enough to treat it with not only the commitment it requires, but learned what NOT to do as well.
 And I leave the house…alot.

 Yes…yes, ok.
 There are people that DO work from home and are successful.
 But…